RocketPuppy/Retrograde/RULES.md

 ### Upgrades

-Upgrades can be constructed to give cards special abilities or modifiers they wouldn't otherwise have.
+Upgrades can be constructed to give assets special abilities or modifiers they wouldn't otherwise have.
 Upgrades have a bombardment resistance and may be targeted for bombardment.